Bonsai: Intentional and Personalized Social Media Feeds: Background and Related Work

 With the increasing capabilities of language models, a growing body of work has explored \textit{natural language input} as a mechanism for communicating preferences to algorithms~\cite{zhou2024language,gao2021advances}. \citet{wang2025end} compared three strategies for end-user content curation: example labeling, rule writing, and prompting language models.
 They found that natural language prompts enabled users to rapidly bootstrap personalized classifiers with strong performance.
 This insight aligns with a broader tradition of conversational recommendation, where preference elicitation through naturalistic questions often outperforms rigid item-attribute queries~\cite{kostric2021soliciting} and recent work showing that language models can be integrated directly into recommendation pipelines~\cite{sanner2023large}.
+However, despite this technical promise, LLM-powered recommenders have not yet seen widespread deployment in production feeds, in part due to cost, latency, and safety challenges at scale.
+Major platforms are only beginning to experiment with these ideas in their core products~\cite{threads_2025,instagram_2025,musk2025tweet}

-This prior work motivates \System{} to shift from regulating when people use technology to shaping \emph{what} they see.
-Unlike previous work, \System{} elicits user goals directly through natural language and makes each stage of feed construction explicit and editable.
-In doing so, it operationalizes user agency not just by letting people tune or explore feeds, but by enabling them to design the very algorithms that govern their online experience.
+This prior work, summarized in Table~\ref{tab:feed-systems-comparison}, motivates \System{} to shift from regulating when people use technology to shaping \emph{what} they see.
+Unlike prior systems that either operate at the temporal level (e.g., scheduling and friction tools), or require users to hand-craft low-level rules and filters, \System{} elicits user goals directly through natural language and makes each stage of feed construction explicit and editable.